hdclark/explicator/README.md

         # A comment.
         ...
-        amsterdam   : Amsterdam
+        Amsterdam : amsterdam
-        Amersdtam   : Amsterdam
+        Amsterdam : Amersdtam
-        Amteistam   : Amsterdam
+        Amsterdam : Amteistam
-        Ams ter dam : Amsterdam
+        Amsterdam : Ams ter dam
-        New Yerk    : New York
+        New York  : New Yerk
         New York  : New York
-        Nwe new york: New York
+        New York  : Nwe new york
-        Vancoover   : Vancouver
+        Vancouver : Vancoover
         ...

 2. Then we write the code.
 We use it like so: